Protein ensures functional body repair and growth, hormone and gene function and brain and immune health

 Protein quality and bioavailability

 Protein quality is determined by the number of essential amino acids present in a food.
 All amino acids required for forming body proteins must be present and absorbed from food in the same meal.
-A complete protein source is thus food that delivers the amino acids in the right qualities.
-Meat, fish and dairy and foods that are complete protein sources.
-Vegetable sources are often incomplete and thus foods must be combined (eg rice and beans) in order to become a complete protein source.
+A complete protein source is a food that delivers the amino acids in the right qualities.
+Meat, fish, poultry and dairy foods are complete protein sources.
+Vegetable sources are often incomplete and foods must be combined (eg rice and beans) in order to become a complete protein source.

-Bioavailability (or Biological Value: BV) refers to the ability of the body to absorb and make use of the protein and amino acids in a food source.
-Whey protein and eggs have the highest BV, and milk, fish, beef and soybeans have extremely high BV, making them the best food sources of protein.
+Bioavailability (or Biological Value: BV) refers to the ability of the body to absorb and make use of the protein and amino acids in a food source

 Murray, M. (2005).
 Encyclopedia of Healing Food.
 New York, N.Y.: Atria Books